Learning Hybrid Locomotion Skills -- Learn to Exploit Residual Dynamics and Modulate Model-based Gait Control: Learning Residual Dynamics

 \subsection{Data augmentation}

-In this work, the formulated problem is optimized using PPO~\cite{schulman2017ppo}, an actor-critic algorithm that uses a clipping function to constrain the policy update directly inside the objective function, thus preventing it from being too greedy.
+In this work, the formulated problem is optimised using PPO~\cite{schulman2017ppo}, an actor-critic algorithm that uses a clipping function to constrain the policy update directly inside the objective function, thus preventing it from being too greedy.
 After performing a grid search, the batch size was set to 8192 samples and the learning rate to $3\mathrm{e}{-4}$ (using a linear scheduler).
-For each episode, an MDP trajectory $j$ is characterized by a sequence of states, actions and rewards such that $j=\{S_0,A_0,R_0,S_1,A_1,R_1,...\}$.
-Each trajectory is used to produce a set of samples $k=\{\{S_0,A_0,Ad_0,V_0\},\{S_1,A_1,Ad_1,V_1\},...\}$, where $V_i$ is obtained from the $\lambda$-return as defined by Sutton and Barto~\cite{sutton2018reinforcement}, and serves as value target for the update function; and $Ad_i$ is the generalized advantage estimate~\cite{schulman2018gae}.
-Our proposal is to partially augment data by copying and transforming only a fraction of the acquired samples.
-Different augmentation ratios are tested in Section \ref{sec:experiments}.
+For each episode, an MDP trajectory $j$ is characterised by a sequence of states, actions and rewards such that $j=\{S_0,A_0,R_0,S_1,A_1,R_1,...\}$.
+Each trajectory is used to produce a set of samples $k=\{\{S_0,A_0,Ad_0,V_0\},\{S_1,A_1,Ad_1,V_1\},...\}$, where $V_i$ is obtained from the $\lambda$-return as defined by Sutton and Barto~\cite{sutton2018reinforcement}, and serves as value target for the update function; and $Ad_i$ is the generalised advantage estimate~\cite{schulman2018gae}.

+Our proposal is to partially augment data by copying and transforming a fraction of the acquired samples.
+Different augmentation ratios are tested in Section \ref{sec:simulations}.
 As an example, consider the addition of symmetrical samples with a ratio of 50\%.
-Following the condition established in~\eqref{eq:homRew2}, each batch of samples is artificially built as $\{W_1,W_2,u(W_2),W_3,W_4,u(W_4),...\}$ where $u(W_i) = \{f(S_i),g_s(A_i),Ad_i,V_i\}$.
-The observations' normalization is continuously updated by calculating the mean and standard deviation of each observation.
+Following~\eqref{eq:homRew2}, each batch of samples is artificially built as $\{W_1,W_2,u(W_2),W_3,W_4,u(W_4),...\}$ where $u(W_i) = \{f(S_i),g_s(A_i),Ad_i,V_i\}$.
+The observations' normalisation is continuously updated by calculating the mean and standard deviation of each observation.
 However, both of these metrics are shared among the two symmetric groups to ensure that no asymmetrical bias is introduced.